Understand how credit cards work, what they cost and everything you need to know about choosing the right one for you.

 - Age.
 You must be over the age of 18.

 - Residential status.
-You must be a permanent Australian resident.
+You must be a citizen or permanent Australian resident.
 Some financial institutions offer credit cards to applicants with a student or temporary resident visa.

 - Income information.
 You’ll need to provide copies of your most recent payslips to prove your income.
 If you’re self-employed, you can provide your tax return instead.